Stiliger sp. #4

 kanaloana beds at depths of 10-15 m (36-49 ft).
 All of the five animals seen were associated with blooms of the algae Cladophora

 sericea and we've observed it feeding on the Cladophora in dishes.
 It lays a

 white, comma-shaped egg mass on its host alga.
+(Note 1)

-First recorded in Hawaii from Black Rock, Maui by CP on Oct.
+It was first recorded in Hawaii from Black Rock, Maui by CP on Oct.
 20, 1994.

 Photo: CP: 1